-A trailer, trailer coach, mobile home or travel trailer may be used temporarily as a field office, accessory to a construction operation being executed on the premises, for a period not to extend beyond the time of construction.
-A travel trailer or Recreational Vehicle (RV) may be temporarily parked on and used as a dwelling by the owner of a lot during and until completion of construction thereon of a permanent dwelling which shall be in conformance with this Bylaw.
+A Recreational Vehicle (RV), trailer, trailer coach, mobile home or travel trailer may be used temporarily as a field office, accessory to a construction operation being executed on the premises, for a period not to extend beyond the time of construction.
+A travel trailer or Recreational Vehicle (RV may be temporarily parked on and used as a dwelling by the owner of a lot during and until completion of construction thereon of a permanent dwelling which shall be in conformance with this Bylaw.
 Said period shall not exceed one year.
+A RV or travel trailer shall not be used as a permanent residence.